Deprescribing: Evidence base

-Deprescribing is a feasible and safe intervention.
-While deprescribing has been shown in both systematic reviews and randomised controlled trials to result in fewer medications, it is less certain if deprescribing is associated with significant changes in health outcomes.
-A systematic review of deprescribing studies for a wide range of medications, including diuretics, blood pressure medication, sedatives, antidepressants, benzodiazepines and nitrates, concluded that adverse effects of deprescribing were rare.
-This evidence suggests that while it may be possible and safe to reduce the number of medicines that people use, it may not be possible to reverse the potential harms associated with polypharmacy.
+Deprescribing is considered a potential intervention with reported safety and feasibility.
+For a wide range of medications, including diuretics, blood pressure medication, sedatives, antidepressants, benzodiazepines and nitrates, adverse effects of deprescribing are rare.
+While deprescribing has been shown to result in fewer medications, it is less certain if deprescribing is associated with significant changes in health outcomes.
+Although it might be possible and safe to reduce the number of medicines that people use, reversing the potential harms associated with polypharmacy may not always be achievable.
+Early evidence suggested that deprescribing may reduce premature death, leading to calls to undertake a double-blind study.
+A placebo-controlled, double-blind, randomized controlled trial was published in 2023.
+This study undertook deprescribing in people over 65 years living in residential aged care.
+It found no change in mortality and that, if implemented in all residential aged care facilities across Australia, it could save up to $16 million annually.

-By deprescribing medications, prescribers are often able to improve patient function, generate a higher quality of life, and reduce bothersome signs and symptoms.
-Deprescribing has been shown to reduce the number of falls that people experience, but not to change the risk of having the first fall.
-A large systematic review of deprescribing studies found that most health outcomes remained unchanged as an effect of deprescribing.
-The absence in a change has been viewed as a positive outcome as the medications can often be safely withdrawn without altering health outcomes.
-This absence of an effect means that older people may not miss out on potentially beneficial effects of using medications as a result of deprescribing.
+Deprescribing medications may improve patient function, generate a higher quality of life, and reduce bothersome signs and symptoms.
+Deprescribing has been shown to reduce the number of falls people experience but not to change the risk of having the first fall.
+Most health outcomes remain unchanged as an effect of deprescribing.
+The absence of a change has been viewed as a positive outcome, as the medications can often be safely withdrawn without altering health outcomes.
+This absence of an effect means that older people may not miss out on potentially beneficial effects of using medications due to deprescribing.

 Targeted deprescribing can improve adherence to other drugs.
 Deprescribing can reduce the complexity of medication schedules.
 Complicated schedules are difficult for people to follow correctly.